open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/Visualizer/README.rst.txt

          "1": "SHORT"
      }

-.. note::  These labels are the mapping for the PCB demo provided in OEI's visualizer directory.
+.. note::  These labels are the mapping for the PCB demo provided in Open EII's visualizer directory.
 Currently camera1_stream_results consists of pcb demo labeling and camera2_stream_results consists of safety demo labeling.
      Hence, in `config.json <https://github.com/open-edge-insights/video-native-visualizer/blob/master/config.json>`_ proper mapping of all the subscribed topics should be done with pcb demo labeling and safety demo labeling respectively.